muxiyun/Mae-old/README.md

 Before you run Mae, you firstly have to config it.
 How to config?

 Firstly, you have to get the admin's kubeconfig file, and make sure the name of this file is `admin.kubeconfig`(if not so, you may have to rename it).
 Then put the `admin.kubeconfig` file in the `conf` folder of this project. the `admin.kubeconfig` is the link between this program and the kubernets cluster.
-So it's really import.
+So it's really important.

 Secondly, You have to edit `conf/config.yaml` to config the mysql database connection information, the listen address and other configurable options.
 There are a lot of annotations in the config file, so you can view that to know more.